weleoka/ardeidae_py/README.md

 Once a segment is recieved that notifies the client that the file is ready the client switches to recieve mode.

 The TCP stack accepts all the file data from the application almost instantaniously so that a timer on TCP transmissions is not plausable at application level.
-Recieveing time is easy enough to measure, and from that a transfer rate can be calculated.
+Recieveing time is more plausable to measure, and from that a transfer rate can be calculated.

+* The servers by default do not accept requests for greater than 123456789 character transfers.

 #### Transmission ending
 The most significant differance between UDP clients and TCP clients is in their method of detecting the end of a transmission.